The Corporate Governance Review: Ghana

 - the aggregate amount of compensation to directors or past directors in respect of loss of office; and

-Regulated financial institutions are, in addition, required to include a certification in their annual reports as to their compliance or otherwise with the contents of the BoG Directives.
+Listed companies must further include a statement from the board confirming the adequacy of the company's internal control mechanisms and the degree of compliance with the corporate governance practices specified in the Corporate Governance Code and any regulatory requirements.
+Similarly, regulated financial institutions are required to include a certification in their annual reports as to their compliance or otherwise with the contents of the BoG Directives.

 v Auditors' role, authority and independence